UniMath/agda-unimath/src/foundation/commuting-squares-of-maps.lagda.md

                 precomp top S
 ```

-Note both that the order of composition has been flipped and the direction of
+Note both that the order of composition has been flipped as well as the
-the homotopy.
+direction of the homotopy.

 ```agda
 module _